- ECPs are sometimes called “morning after” pills or postcoital contraceptives.

 - As soon as possible after unprotected sex.
 The sooner ECPs are taken after unprotected sex, the better they prevent pregnancy.

-- Can prevent pregnancy when taken any time up to 5 days after unprotected sex.
+- Can help to prevent pregnancy when taken any time up to 5 days after unprotected sex.

 - If 100 women each had sex once during the second or third week of the menstrual cycle without using contraception, 8 would likely become pregnant.

-- If all 100 women used progestin-only ECPs, one would likely become pregnant.
+- If all 100 women used progestin-only ECPs, one woman would likely become pregnant.

-- If all 100 women used estrogen and progestin ECPs, 2 would likely become pregnant.
+If all 100 women used combined estrogen and progestin ECPs, 2 women would likely become pregnant.

 Return of fertility after taking ECPs: No delay.
 A woman can become pregnant immediately after taking ECPs.
 Taking ECPs prevents pregnancy only from acts of sex that took place in the 5 days before.
-They will not protect a woman from pregnancy from acts of sex after she takes ECPs—not even on the next day.
-To stay protected from pregnancy, women must begin to use another contraceptive method at once (see Planning Ongoing Contraception).
+They will not protect a woman from pregnancy from acts of sex more than 24 hours after she takes ECPs.
+To stay protected from pregnancy, women must begin to use another contraceptive method (see Planning Ongoing Contraception).

 Protection against sexually transmitted infections (STIs): None